Estimating Counterfactual Matrix Means with Short Panel Data: Proofs of Supplementary Results

 between any two outcomes $t_1$ and $t_\ell$.
 If $\ell = 1$, that directly implies the existence of a cohort of units for whom outcomes $t_1$ and $t_\ell = t_2$ are both observed.

 If $\ell \geq 2$ on the other hand, consider any two adjacent edges $(t_j, t_{j+1})$ and $(t_{j+1}, t_{j+2})$ in the path \eqref{eq:potential_outcome_unit_overlap_graph_path}.
 Since the edge $(t_j, t_{j+1})$ exists in $\check{\mathcal{G}}$, there must be some cohort of units $c_j$ for whom both outcomes $t_j$ and $t_{j+1}$ are observed.
 By similar logic, there must be some cohort of units $c_{j+1}$ for whom both outcomes $t_{j+1}$ and $t_{j+2}$ are observed.
 Since outcome $t_{j+1}$ is observed for the units in cohorts $c_j$ and $c_{j+1}$, they must then share an edge in $\mathcal{G}_1$ (see the proof of Proposition \ref{prop:bipartite_graph_observed_outcome_overlap_graph_equivalence} in Appendix \ref{proof:prop:bipartite_graph_observed_outcome_overlap_graph_equivalence} to see why we need to assume all entries of $\Gamma$ are non-zero).
-Applying this logic iteratively along the path in \eqref{eq:potential_outcome_unit_overlap_graph_path}, we can construct a path in $\mathcal{G}_1$ from any cohort for whom outcome $t_1$ is observed to any cohort for whom outcome $t_\ell$ is observed.
-Since without loss, at least one outcome is observed for the units in every cohort, we can therefore construct a path in $\mathcal{G}_1$ between any pair of cohorts, meaning $\mathcal{G}_1$ is connected.
+Applying this logic iteratively along the path in \eqref{eq:potential_outcome_unit_overlap_graph_path}, we can construct a path in $\mathcal{G}_1^{(1)}$ from any cohort for whom outcome $t_1$ is observed to any cohort for whom outcome $t_\ell$ is observed.
+Since without loss, at least one outcome is observed for the units in every cohort, we can therefore construct a path in $\mathcal{G}_1^{(1)}$ between any pair of cohorts, meaning $\mathcal{G}_1^{(1)}$ is connected, and thus that the O\textsuperscript{3} Algorithm must converge to a single super cohort after a single iteration.